j-jayes/malmo-homes-streamlit/README.md

 - The model is based on historical data and may not capture very recent market shifts
 - Unique property features (renovations, views, etc.) are not captured

+## Roadmap

+* Better models; tree-based and neural networks
+* Better user interface esp with clicking about
+* Make a mapping of coordinates on to neighbourhoods -